MateusLima96/nlw-esports09/README.md

 <p> One of coolest things was learning the use of a powerful library called <a href="https://www.radix-ui.com/themes/docs/components/dialog">Radix UI</a>

-<p>In the example bellow I would want to use the Dialog commponent.
-So in order to use that after done the <code>npm install....</code> and imported I've surround the components which I want to be inside my dialog with the <code>Dialog.Root</code> tag.</p>
+<p>In the example bellow I would want to use the Dialog component so in order to use that after done the <code>npm install....</code> and imported I've surround the components which I wanted to be inside my dialog with the <code>Dialog.Root</code> tag.</p>

 ![image](https://github.com/MateusLima96/nlw-esports09/assets/29823372/4e9ef120-639d-47be-a309-333ffe2506f2)

-<p>In the bellow example it was implemented the <code>Dialog.Trigger</code> in order to perform buttom actions </p>
+<p>In the bellow example it was implemented the <code>Dialog.Trigger</code> component in order to perform buttom actions </p>

 ![image](https://github.com/MateusLima96/nlw-esports09/assets/29823372/065332d2-471f-4bab-bf73-ea4c06db949c)